marine productsThe term “Mariculture” refers to a sub-category of Aquaculture that deals specifically with Marine Aquaculture.

 The kinds of aquaculture generally practiced use either salt or freshwater species, under either extensive or intensive production.
 Another over-lapping classification for aquaculture systems considers the origin of the main inputs to the system, water and nutrients.
 This classification defines three types of systems: open, semi-closed and closed systems.

 An extensive production system involves the use of natural waters (i.e. oceans, saltwater estuaries, rivers, dams, lakes and various impoundments).
 It is a system where animals are stocked, allowed to spawn and increase in number and size.
+Sometimes there will be some input in terms of water, fertilisation, feeding and/or protection.
+Usually, a simple stocking and harvesting routine is followed.

 Extensive culture systems have been employed throughout the world since man learned to fish, particularly where there are shallow coastal lagoons, as in river deltas in the Tropics and Mediterranean areas (Nile delta, Rhone delta, lagoons and canals in the Adriatic Sea, Yucatan Peninsula coastal lagoons in Mexico, etc), and in more recent times when impoundments have been stocked for angling recreation.

-This system is also employed for casual harvesting (i.e. non commercial) by rural communities.
+This system is also employed for casual harvesting (i.e., non-commercial) by rural communities.
 It is generally accepted that it is less expensive to produce a harvestable crop from an Extensive Production system than that from an Intensive Production system.
-Water is available at little cost, manpower needs are lower and the degree of expertise required from both the farmer and his workers is considerably less for extensive than intensive fish production.
+Water is available at little cost, manpower needs are lower, and the degree of expertise required from both the farmer and his workers is considerably less for extensive than intensive fish production.

 The estuaries, ocean, lakes, and dams used for extensive production are usually large and have sufficient food and cover to support a large number of fish and allow them to grow reasonably quickly to a marketable size.
 However, they will grow more slowly than fish which are force fed under intensive conditions.